-Before joining GPSA in 2006 as a Project Manager and then moving up to become a Studio Director in 2012, Mickey worked at a number of distinguished architecture firms in the Northeast.
-He graduated with his Bachelor of Architecture from Virginia Polytechnic Institute & State University, and practiced in Boston for four years before moving to New York.
+Studio Director, Mickey Benson can’t remember ever wanting to be anything but an architect.
+Before joining GPSA in 2006 as a Project Manager and then moving up to the role of Studio Director in 2012, he worked at a number of distinguished architecture firms in the Northeast.
+In January 2017, he was named a Principal of the firm.
+Mickey received his Bachelor of Architecture from Virginia Polytechnic Institute & State University, and practiced in Boston for four years before moving to New York.
 In Boston, he was a finalist for the Rotch Traveling Scholarship, a prestigious annual architectural design competition.

-In his role as Studio Director, Mickey oversees nearly every aspect of a project, handling details and communication long before anything leaves the drafting table.
-He’s led the renovations and building of new homes all over the country, from Nashville to New York City, California to Coastal Maine.
-“For some folks, building or renovating a house can be considered a stressful experience.
-It’s very personal and there’s a lot of emotional investment.
-Part of my job is to make sure that the process is as enjoyable and rewarding as possible for the client.”
+In his role as Studio Director and Principal, Mickey oversees nearly every aspect of a project, handling details and communication long before anything leaves the drafting table.
+He’s led the renovation and building of new homes all over the country, from Nashville to New York City, California to Coastal Maine.
+He lives in Williamsburg, Brooklyn, and in his spare time enjoys rebuilding vintage motorcycles and playing guitar.

 Mickey is a licensed architect in the Commonwealth of Massachusetts and is certified by the National Council of Architectural Registration Boards (NCARB).